Angelus123/Generate--pdf/README.md

-# Getting Started with Create React App
+  # Getting Started with print and generate pdf.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts